GMAC Smart Lease and GMAC Smart Buy Programs Explained

 Some end of year contract options are

-1. Keep the vehicle and make the end of year balloon payment to purchase the vehicle
+1. You can keep possession of the vehicle and make a balloon payment at the end of year to purchase it outright

-2. Sell the vehicle and pay off the balance…and keep any profit that there might be
+2. You can decide to sell the vehicle and pay off the balance, thus keeping any profit you might have

-3. Return the vehicle and pay a small “vehicle disposal fee” and any excess mileage, excessive wear or damage charges
+3. You can turn in the vehicle and pay a usually very small “vehicle disposal fee” but will also be responsible for excessive mileage, excessive wear and tear or damage charges they might impose.

 OK…..let me be totally honest here…..most lease contracts are NOT good deals.
 Sure they sound great on the TV commercials, with their low monthly payments and low down payments (if any down payment is required) but you better inspect the fine print very close…..there is usually always a “gotcha”.